-With the release of HMD risin eight core CPI use, we put together the best bang for the buck.
-Video editing p.c for just nine hundred ninety eight dollars.
+With the release of HMD risin 8core CPI use, we put together the best bang for the buck.
+Video editing p.c for just 998$.

 A lot of you asked very similar questions about the build.
 So we’re going to be answering those in the next few articles to make sure.

-Quite a few of you asked about buying two graphics cards to use with the video editing.
-P.S., if you have more money to spend now with video games, you can use two graphics cards to improve your performance.
+Quite a few of you asked about buying 2 graphics cards to use with the video editing.
+P.S., if you have more money to spend now with video games, you can use 2 graphics cards to improve your performance.

-And up to Dubberly if the game is well optimized or have little to no impact.
+And up to Dubberly if the game is optimized or has little to no impact.
 If the game isn’t so to test out dual graphics and video editing, we went out and bought another R X for 80.
-This card is a different cooler, but other than that it’s identical.

-Both X effects eight gigabyte R X four 80s.
+Both X effects 8 gigabyte R X four 80s.
 Before we get into the benchmarks.

-I wanted to give a big shout out to all the patrons who support us and make article like this possible as a thank you to them.
+I wanted to give a big shout out to all the patrons who support us and make an article like this possible a thank you to them.
 We created an almost one and a half hour detailed step by step build guide for this B.S., starting from the parts in boxes all the way to Windows and driver installation.
-That video is available on our patrie on page.
+That video is available on our patrie on-page.

-So if you enjoy our channel and want to support feature article, consider supporting us and getting all the bonuses of being a patron.
+So if you enjoy our channel and want to support feature articles, consider supporting us and getting all the bonuses of being a patron.

 We’ll leave a link in the description along with a full parts list for our build.

-Premier Pro has supported dual graphics cards since 2013, so you would expect it to be fairly well optimized.
+Premiere Pro has supported dual graphics cards since 2013, so you would expect it to be fairly optimized.
 Well, unfortunately, that is not the case.

-When I started testing, editing and playback performance, I noticed that the second graphics card wasn’t doing anything at all.
-With some research, I figured out that Premier Pro only supports two graphics cards when you’re actually exporting and rendering a video.
+When I started testing, editing, and playback performance, I noticed that the second graphics card wasn’t doing anything at all.
+With some research, figured out that Premiere Pro only supports two graphics cards when you’re exporting and rendering a video.

-So most of the times when you’re actually editing your video, it’s doing nothing at all, really.
+So most of the time when you’re editing your video, it’s doing nothing at all, really.

 Adobe after four years.
 So let’s just move on and check out a rendering performance.
-And let’s hope to see something positive, rendering a five minute 10 ATP clip with two Lutts and film grain applied.
+And let’s hope to see something positive, rendering a five minute 10 ATP clip 2 Lutts and film grain applied.

-I got that backwards.
-The single R X for eighty is three percent faster.
+I got that backward.
+The single R X for 80 is three percent faster.

-Which makes sense with our results being really almost no difference or even slightly negative.
+Which makes sense with our results being really almost no different or even slightly negative.

-Next, I started to take a look at Da Vinci resolve, and I also came up to the same issue of only one graphics card being used now this time.
+Next, I started to take a look at Da Vinci’s to resolve, and I came up with an issue of only one graphics card being used now time.
 It wasn’t because of poor optimization, but it was because I had the free version of resolve, which doesn’t support dual graphics cards.

-The paid version of resolve costs nine hundred and ninety five dollars, and one of the few extras over the free version is support for dual graphics.
+The paid version of resolve costs 995$, and one of the few extras over the free version is support for dual graphics.

-Since they don’t use the Mitchell resolve in my regular work, I can’t justify spending a thousand dollars on the program.
+Since they don’t use the Mitchell resolve in my regular work, I can’t justify spending a 1000$ on the program.
 So I started to search online and surprisingly, there’s almost no info available on single vs. dual graphics cards.

-After about an hour of searching, I did find a few pieces of information that was helpful, one of which is a YouTube video with a thirteen thousand dollar computer.
+After about an hour of searching, I did find a few pieces of information that were helpful, one of which is a YouTube video with a 13000$ computer.

-This thing is using two 12 core Xeon processors and four time X graphics cards.
+This thing is using 2 12 core Xeon processors and 4-time X graphics cards.
 I’ll leave the link to the video and the description if you guys want to check the whole thing out.
 But I’ll summarize it here.

-He did some different testing and there really wasn’t any improvement using the thousand dollar version with the four Titan next graphics cards versus using the free light version and just one of those graphics cards, editing performance playback smoothness was all the same.
-Now, when he rendered his black magic for K raw footage, he didn’t notice a difference of about 15 percent.
+He did some different testing and there really n’t any improvement using the thousand dollar version with the four Titan next graphics cards versus the light version and just one of those graphics cards, editing performance playback smoothness was all the same.
+Now, when he rendered his black magic for K’s raw footage, he didn’t notice a difference of about 15 percent.

 That’s about one minute saved for his project.
-Now, unlike Premier Pro DaVinci, Resolve does have some effects that are rendered using only the graphics cards.
+Now, unlike Premiere Pro DaVinci, Resolve does have some effects that are rendered using only the graphics cards.

 I found an old article on Bare Feet Cellcom, where they tested single versus dual graphics using DaVinci resolves noise reduction since noise reduction has only rendered using graphics cards.

-They literally saw a doubling of performance when you had two of them.
+They literally saw a doubling of performance when you had 2 of them.

 Now noise reduction is only available on the pay version, just like dual graphics card support is.
 So if you have the paid version and you use noise reduction, often dual graphics cards are worth it.

-With the majority of video editors using premier pro, it’s very sad to see Adobe.
+With the majority of video editors using premiere pro, it’s very sad to see Adobe.

 So in conclusion, do graphics cards are definitely not worth it for most of us.

 And I think the biggest takeaway is Adobe.
-Please start focusing a little bit more on optimization instead of just putting all your efforts on adding new features.
+Please start focusing a little bit more on optimization instead of just putting all your efforts into adding new features.

-If you haven’t checked out our nine hundred ninety eight dollar best bang for the buck video editing, p.c video, definitely check that out.
-And as a reminder, we have the step by step build guide for that computer available on our Patra on page.
+If you haven’t checked out our 998$ best bang for the buck video editing, p.c video, definitely check that out.
+And a reminder, we have the step by step build guide for that computer available on our Patra on-page.

-If you’d like our article and you guys want to support us and get some extra bonuses, check out the link in the article description along with the full parts list.
+If you’d like our article and you guys want to support us and get bonuses, check out the link in the article description along with the full parts list.